Convex Relaxations of ReLU Neural Networks Approximate Global Optima in Polynomial Time: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by the National Science Foundation (NSF) under Grant DMS-2134248; in part by the NSF CAREER Award under Grant CCF-2236829; in part by the U.S. Army Research Office Early Career Award under Grant W911NF-21-1-0242; in part by the Precourt Institute for Energy and the SystemX Alliance at Stanford University.
+This work was supported in part by the National Science Foundation (NSF) under Grant DMS-2134248; in part by the NSF CAREER Award under Grant CCF-2236829; in part by the U.S. Army Research Office Early Career Award under Grant W911NF-21-1-0242; and in part by the Office of Naval Research under Grant N00014-24-1-2164.